Bennie Anderson: 2006

 Anderson was expected to have the edge on the starting left guard position for the Bills in 2006, but was waived by the team on June 9.
 On June 15, he signed a to a two-year contract with the Miami Dolphins.
 The move reunited him with Mike Mularkey, who was the head coach for the Bills in 2004 and 2005 before becoming the offensive coordinator in Miami.

 He initially assumed the starting right guard job after injuries to Seth McKinney and rookie Joe Toledo.
 Anderson started the first two games of the regular season at right guard before being injured on September 17 against his former team, the Buffalo Bills.
 The injury, which proved to be a torn triceps, landed Anderson on Injured Reserve.
 He was replaced by Kendyl Jacox and later L. J. Shelton at right guard.

 Personal life

+Bennie is married with four sons: Bennie Jr, Joshua, Joseph, and Jeremiah.
+Bennie Jr. and Joshua are offensive linemen at Yale University and Eastern Michigan University respectively, and Joseph has committed to play defensive line at the University of Iowa.

-Bennie is married with three sons.
-He earned a degree in history at Tennessee State and has subsequently obtained his teaching certificate.
-He has said he would like to get into a career in education following his playing days, possibly even starting his own school in St. Louis, Missouri.
-Bennie is currently a lineman coach for Elite Football Academy of Chesterfield, Missouri.
+Anderson earned a degree in history at Tennessee State, where he subsequently obtained his teaching certificate.
+He currently works as a history teacher at Westminster Christian Academy.